tiagomanunes/tiagomanunes.github.io/_writeups/dog.md

 It turns out that the site uses [an annoying mechanism](https://docs.backdropcms.org/api/backdrop/core%21includes%21password.inc/function/_password_crypt/1) to hash the passwords, including a last step that truncates the final hash, negating the use of tools like `hashcat` out of the box.
 So if we were to crack this by brute-force we'd have to script something together.
 I decided to leave this and come back to it later if needed, and _spoiler alert_, I'm glad I did.

 I was preparing for the OSCP and its 24h exam at the time, so I had been trying to avoid going too deep into rabbit-holes before exhausting other paths that could prove to be of least resistance.
-First, since I had access to the database I checked the mysql users table, but only root is in it and we knew that password already.
+First, since I had root access to the database I checked the mysql users table, but only root is in it and we knew that password already.
 Then I looked around the file system some more, but there wasn't much to be found.
 Then, I remembered the lesson that I keep having to re-learn, and begrudgingly tried the to reuse our only password on `jobert` and `johncusack`...
 ```
 $ ssh johncusack@dog.htb
 johncusack@dog.htb's password: